 In addition, ACER needs to cooperate with competent supervisory authorities, international organisations and the administrations of third countries, in particular with those impacting the Union wholesale energy markets, in order to promote the harmonisation of the regulatory market integrity and transparency framework.
 In 2021, the need of promoting regulatory cooperation with competent regulatory authorities outside the Union will become even more important in the context of BREXIT, also taking into account that major broker platforms will remain in the UK.
-The implementation of REMIT in the Energy Community and the likely implementation of REMIT in Norway will require further cooperation with NRAs from these countries to promote the harmonisation application of REMIT.
+The implementation of REMIT in the Energy Community will require further cooperation with NRAs from these countries to promote the harmonisation application of REMIT.